oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_fixed/README.md

 The kernel `CalculateWithFloat` uses floating point values and the standard math library while `CalculateWithACFixed` uses `ac_fixed` values and the `ac_fixed` math library.

-In the kernel `CalculateWithACFixed`, the `sin_fixed` and `cos_fixed` functions require the integer part's bit width to be 3, and the input value range to be within [-pi, pi].
-Therefore, `ac_fixed` inputs are instantiated with the following parameters:
+In the kernel `CalculateWithACFixed`, the `sin_fixed` and `cos_fixed` functions require the integer part's bit width to be 3 and the input value range to be within [-pi, pi], while the the input width of the functions can be chosen depending on the accuracy requirement.
+For this tutorial, `ac_fixed` inputs are instantiated with the following parameters:

 ```cpp
   W = 10, I = 3, S = true